every week

 three

 Yes.
-Most of our Stewards aren't local to the Streat Garden — weekly boxes are delivered nationwide by overnight courier.
+Most of our Stewards aren't local to our first farm, The Streat Garden — weekly boxes are delivered nationwide by overnight courier.
 The Thursday community calls, the member network, the seasonal announcements — all online.
 Most of Stewardship happens wherever you are.

 As new farms come online in new regions, your Farm Credit works at every one of them.
 Stewardship is a national membership.
 The Streat Garden is simply the first farm.